gustafe/aoc2024/README.md

 Not a difficult problem, but a fiddly one.

 As usual I represent the "map" as a hashref of hashrefs, because I want to be able to use negative indices without the risk of "wrapping around" which is a risk if you use arrays or arrayrefs.

+Rating: 3/5

 Score: 2